RMLatDIBRIS/RMLatDIBRIS.github.io/rml.md

 an event matches `ad` only when it matches either `alloc` or `dealloc`.
 The specification can be read as follows: events matching `oc` have to satisfy `(open close)*`, and events matching `ad` have to satisfy `(alloc dealloc)*`.

+### Derived operators and monitor verdicts

+The monitor generated from an **RML** specification emits verdicts in a 4-valued logic for any event:
+- **True**: the event trace monitored so far is correct, and any continuation will be correct as well;
+- **Possibly true**: the event trace monitored so far is correct, but some of its continuations are not correct;
+- **Possibly false**: the event trace monitored so far is not correct, but some of its continuations are correct;
+- **False**: the event trace monitored so far is not correct, and any continuation will be incorrect as well.

+The first and last values are called *conclusive* since in those cases no other monitoring is required to decide whether the execution is correct or not; the others are *inconclusive* and require the monitor to keep running.